BeyondATC/BeyondATC_Wiki/docs/knowledge-base/live-traffic.md

     **Important Note** that 'Live' means close to real time in this context, there is a latency in the data feeds that add some delay to the received data

+!!! note "Experimental feature"
+    Please note that Navigraph live traffic is currently an experimental feature **available to our supporters only**.
+This feature will be released to the early access version as soon as it is stable and complete.

 ---

 ## What you need